jreiche/aeo_radar/E_1_Sentinel_1_Visualisation_and_RGB_generation.md

 > ####  Question E1-1:
 > *How many Sentinel-1 images does the selected image collection contain?*
 > ####  Question E1-2:
-> *How many Images of this collection were acquired in March 2020?*
+> *How many images of this collection were acquired in March 2020?*
 ___

 #### 3. Visualise Sentinel-1 backscatter images